gahan-corporation/wyatt/docs/cla/corporate/akretion.md

 Brazil, France, 2015-04-14

-Akretion France agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Akretion France agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this